In this article:

 How to Conduct Large Group Team Olympics:

 Set up a variety of competitive events, mixing physical and mental challenges.
-Activities can include relay races, trivia games, puzzle-solving contests, or even virtual challenges like timed coding or design tasks for more technical teams.
+Low stress team building games can include relay races, trivia games, puzzle-solving contests, or even virtual challenges like timed coding or design tasks for more technical teams.
 Split the large group into smaller teams, assigning team names and allowing participants to compete in a series of events throughout the day.
 Assign points for each event, and announce winners at the end, possibly awarding medals or prizes.

 3. TeamDynamics Team Building Workshop